Fast Refresh in React Native 0.61

 In React Native 0.61 they have unified the existing “Live Reloading” and “Hot Reloading” features into a single new feature called “Fast Refresh” and it was made from scratch.

 It is always turned on by default and can be accessed under the developer menu.
-Fast Refresh was implemented with the following principles:
+It was implemented with the following principles:

-- Fast Refresh fully supports modern React, including function components and Hooks
+- Fully supports modern React, including function components and Hooks

-- Fast Refresh gracefully recovers after typos and other mistakes and falls back to a full reload when needed.
+- Gracefully recovers after typos and other mistakes and falls back to a full reload when needed.

-- Fast Refresh doesn’t perform invasive code transformations so it’s reliable enough to be on by default.
+- It doesn’t perform invasive code transformations so it’s reliable enough to be on by default.

 Other than that here are a few Fast Refresh tips: